saloot/IPythonClass/Readme.md

 It may ask for your e-mail as well.&nbsp;Please note that the Python version Anaconda uses is Python 2.7.<br>

-<a name="linux"></a><h2>4.
-Installation on Linux</h2> Installing Anaconda is pretty simple.
+<a name="linux"></a><h2>Installation on Linux</h2> Installing Anaconda is pretty simple.
 On Linux-based systems, all you need to do is running the following command.